Density of thin film billiard reflection pseudogroup in Hamiltonian symplectomorphism pseudogroup: The Lie algebra in higher dimensions. Proof of Proposition and Theorems , ,

 The difference $\wt R-R$ has zero average along the $\so(2)$-action, by construction.
 Therefore, it lies in $g^-_k(\ker^k_{pol})$, see the above argument.
 Now it remains to show that $\wt R\in g^-_k(\ker^k_{pol})$.
 The polynomial $\wt R$ has zero average along the unit sphere in $\rr^N$, by assumption.
 On the other hand, it is a polynomial of $N-1$ variables $y_2,\dots,y_N$.
 Therefore, it has zero average along the $(N-2)$-dimensional unit sphere in $\rr^{N-1}_{y_2,\dots,y_N}$.
 Hence, it lies in the $g^-_k$-image of the kernel $\ker^k_{pol}$ from the space $\mcp^k\otimes\lll$ in variables $(y_2,\dots,y_N)$, by the induction hypothesis.
 The induction step is over.
 Lemma \ref{ppeucl} is proved. \end{proof}

 Step 3: proof of Lemma \ref{pk=4} in the general case.
 Recall that $S^k(\ttg)$ is the space of sections of a smooth vector bundle $E_k$ whose fiber over each point $x\in \gamma$ is the space of degree $k$ homogeneous polynomials on the tangent space $T_x\gamma$.
 The bundle $E_k$ is isomorphic to the $k$-th symmetric power of the cotangent bundle $T^*\gamma$, see the discussion before Remark \ref{rkrist}.
 To prove Lemma \ref{pk=4}, we show that for every even $k$ each section of the bundle $E_{k-1}$ is a finite linear combination of the restrictions to $T\gamma$ of elements of the image $G^-_k(\ker^k_{pol})$ with $C^{\infty}$-smooth coefficients.
 To this end, we will show that the latter image spans the space of degree $k-1$ homogeneous polynomials at each point $x\in \gamma$: see the following definition. \begin{definition} Let $\gamma$ be a $C^{\infty}$-smooth manifold (not necessarily compact).
 Let $\pi:E\to \gamma$ be a $C^\infty$-smooth finite-dimensional vector bundle.
-A (finite or infinite) collection of its sections $(f_i)_{i\in I}$ is called {\it generating} (for the bundle $E$), if for every $x\in \gamma$ the vectors $f_i(x)\in E_x$ span the fiber $E_x$ over $x$. \end{definition} \begin{proposition} Let $k$ be an even number.
+A (finite or infinite) collection of its sections $(f_i)_{i\in I}$ is called {\it generating} (for the bundle $E$), if for every $x\in \gamma$ the vectors $f_i(x)\in E(x)$ span the fiber $E(x)$ over $x$. \end{definition} \begin{proposition} Let $k$ be an even number.
 The sections from the image $G^-_k(\ker^k_{pol})$ generate the vector bundle $E_{k-1}$. \end{proposition} \begin{proof} Fix an arbitrary point $x\in \gamma$.
+We consider that the origin in $\rr^N$ is distinct from $x$ and the line connecting $x$ with the origin is transversal to $T_x\gamma$.
+One can achieve this by translation.
 Let us choose a Euclidean scalar product on $\rr^N$ and orthonormal coordinates $(s_1,\dots,s_N)$ centered at 0 so that

 - the vector subspace parallel to $T_x\gamma$ be the coordinate subspace $\rr^n_{s_1,\dots,s_n}$;

 - the translation pushforward of the Riemannian metric on $T_x\gamma$ to $\rr^n_{s_1,\dots,s_n}$ be the standard Euclidean metric given by $ds_1^2+\dots+ds_n^2$;